obradovicsl/mini-docker/README.md

 ## Challenge 03: Handle Exit Codes
 - **Goal**: Relay the child process's exit code to the parent process.
+- **Overview**: Here we make sure that if the child process fails or exits with a specific code, our program does the same.
+This is important so that other tools or scripts using our program can know what actually happened — just like with real CLI tools.
 - **Implementation**:
   - Check for `*exec.ExitError` to retrieve the exit code:
     ```go